 If I make a list of things you need to pay attention to when buying a new ukulele, wood will without a doubt be on the very top of my list, what good is a building if the structure is a failure right?

 Then comes picking the right strings.
 In my humble opinion, if you got a good bargain for these two, you’re pretty much good to go, at least for starters.

-But for all the perfectionists out there, give good attention to the size of your ukulele, the layers covering it, the paintings on the wood as well as the manufacturer.
+If you are a perfectionist, give proper attention to the size of your ukulele and the layers covering it.
+Also, keep in mind the paintings on the wood as well as the manufacturer.

 Different Ukulele Wood Types

 If you have any past experience with musical instruments, you probably know that mahogany is one of, if not the most commonly used type of wood in making ukuleles and guitars.

 From the admirable shade of brown, it gives your ukulele to being pocket-friendly, and without much compromise for the tone, it’s the right choice if you are a beginner till you catch up on all the techniques to master this heart capturing instrument.

 Mahogany offers a mid-range response on the spectrum of how hard the wood used to build your ukulele is.
 This is the tricky part because it may sound a little not so “open“ in comparison to other ukuleles, but if used correctly, I guarantee you excellent playing experience.